ZenUml/core/docs/highlighting-messages.md

 Creations parser definition is:
 ```
-assignment?
-NEW construct(OPAR parameters?
-CPAR)?
-(SCOL | braceBlock)?
+creationBody (SCOL | braceBlock)?
 ```

 We will highlight the creation call and assignment but NOT the `braceBlock`.
-The triggering cursor must be in between `assignment?
-NEW construct(OPAR parameters?
-CPAR)?`.
+The triggering cursor must be in between `creationBody`.

 ### Message

 Message parser definition is:
 ```
-assignment? func (SCOL | braceBlock)?
+messageBody (SCOL | braceBlock)?
 ```
 We will highlight the message call and assignment but NOT the `braceBlock`.
-The triggering cursor must be in between `assignment? func`.
+The triggering cursor must be in between `messageBody`.

 ### Async Message